Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 The lookup table in the main proxy's implementation is generated in order to reduce a bit of gas, but mainly for removing any kind of diamond proxy complexity from the Solidity code.

-### How big can the router contract be?

-Regarding deployment sizes, running `generate-test-proxy` produces a router contract with 20 modules with 40 functions each (800 selectors).
-With 200 runs optimization, this router contract compiles and deploys just fine.
-This shows that the number of routings available should not be limiting at first glance.

-If this limit ever needed to be exteneded, the router contract could be constructed at a bytecode level, or even switched at any time to a storage based approach (which wouldnt be good for runtime gas costs).

-### Do runtime gas costs increase as the router grows in size?

-TBD

-Although untested, this is expected to be true, which would be unfortunate.

-If so, there might be better ways to identify which implementation a selector belongs to by some sort of function that combines the selector with some sort of constant, and directly produces the target implementation.

 ### Testing this experiment locally

 1. Start local node with `npx hardhat node`